NenehB/Takeaway_Challenge_JS/README.md

 Ensure you have a list of dishes with prices
 The text should state that the order was placed successfully and that it will be delivered 1 hour from now, e.g. "Thank you!
 Your order was placed and will be delivered before 18:52".
 The text sending functionality should be implemented using Twilio API.
 You'll need to register for it.
 It’s free.
-Use the twilio-ruby gem to access the API
-Use the Gemfile to manage your gems

 Make sure that your Takeaway is thoroughly tested and that you use mocks and/or stubs, as necessary to not to send texts when your tests are run
 However, if your Takeaway is loaded into IRB and the order is placed, the text should actually be sent Note that you can only send texts in the same country as you have your account.
 I.e. if you have a UK account you can only send to UK numbers.